The five gaits

 The horses of Iceland are a so-called gaited horse breed.
 This means that most Icelandic horses have two extra gaits to offer besides walk, trot and canter/gallop.
 All horse breeds have these three natural gaits and can perform them without training.
 The extra gaits that set the Icelandic horse apart from other breeds are called tölt and flying pace.

-Tölt is the unique four-beat lateral gait, that the breed is best known for.
-The horse’s hind legs should move well under the body and carry more of the weight on the hind end, allowing the front to rise and be free and loose.
-Tölt is very smooth to ride since there is no suspension between strides, as is the case in trot or canter, and it can be ridden very slowly up to a very fast speed, depending on the horse.
+Tölt is the four-beat lateral gait, that the breed is best known for.
+The horse’s hind legs should move well under the body and carry more of the weight than the front end, allowing the front to rise and be free and loose.
+Tölt is very smooth to ride since there is no suspension between strides, as is the case in trot or canter.
+Tölt can be ridden very slowly and up to a very fast speed, depending on the horse and its training level.

-The flying pace is the “fifth gear”, offering a two-beat lateral movement with suspension.
-This gait is ridden very fast, even used for racing and only for short distances, 100-200 metres usually.
-Not all Icelandic horses can pace, but those that manage all five gaits well are considered the best of the breed.
+Flying pace is often called the "fifth gear" and is a two-beat lateral gait with suspension.
+Flying pace is ridden very fast and over short distances.
+It is sometimes used for racing over 100 to 250 meters.
+Not all Icelandic horses can pace but those that do are often considered the best of the breed.

-A very extensive study has been made on the gaits of the Icelandic horse.
-You can read it here.
+A very extensive guide about the gaits of the Icelandic horse has been made.
+You can read it here